Predators’ Roman Josi wins Norris Trophy; Capitals’ John Carlson finishes second

 “This is not a one-time deal,” Johansson said.
 “If you look around the league and you take out all the defenseman, there are three, four guys, maybe, that have the skill, the strength, the skating, the size, the age.
 He’s got everything going for him.
 If he wants to and his mind is with him and gets his head wrapped around it, he could be a finalist for the next five to six years, absolutely.”

-Carlson would have been second player in Capitals history to win the Norris.
+Carlson would have been the second player in Capitals history to win the Norris.
 Rod Langway won it twice, in 1983 and 1984.
-Mike Green was named a finalist in both 2009 and 2010 but did not win in either season.
+Mike Green was a finalist in 2009 and 2010.

 "He has it all.
 I think what people see now is what you get right now, but I can almost expect more from him.
 I don’t want it to sound negative; it should be a really positive thing.
 He’s so good now, but he can be so much better.”